zackhitch/Computer-Architecture-One/README.md

 Add a `PUSH` and `POP` instruction.
 These push the current register (from `SET`) onto the stack or pop the stack into the current register.

-## Stretch goal 3
+## Add subroutines, `CALL` and `RET`

 Add subroutine calls.
+These are analogous to functions in higher-level languages, but don't have any concept of parameters or return values.

 A `CALL` instruction should be followed by an address to jump to.